 Our research continues to pour over into our teaching.
 Our work in the lab has influenced the undergraduate curricula in biology and computer science (see Educational Materials).
 This in turn contributes to a pipeline of students who work with us on our research; for example, applying authorship attribution techniques in search of genomic signatures to detect putative horizontal transfer events and the construction of a Motif Lexicon (or DNA Dictionary).
-In addition, LeBlanc and Dyer have team-taught multiple iterations of a course called "DNA" where students learn to write small scripts to morph and mash DNA data, including the creative use of regular expressions in Perl to explore DNA sequences.
-They have written a book to help novice programmers learn to write programs for sequence analyses Perl for Exploring DNA (Oxford University Press, 2007).
+In addition, LeBlanc and Dyer have team-taught multiple iterations of a course called "DNA" where students learn to write small scripts to morph and mash DNA data, including the creative use of regular expressions in Python to explore DNA sequences.

 |Dr. Betsey Dexter Dyer a Professor of Biology at Wheaton College, is most responsible for keeping the software-types busy.
 She is interested in the grammar and syntax of gene regulation and all topics regarding microbes.|